Family Vacations: 7 Tips for Traveling with an Infant

 Travel is a huge part of my life, so I couldn’t wait to get back into the swing of things after having my first baby.
-At 9 months old, my son has been on 10 flights so far, including a 16-hour travel day to Hawaii!
-While traveling with a baby might take a bit more preparation and patience than traveling solo, the memories made as a family are so worth it!
+At nine months old, my son has been on ten flights so far, including a 16-hour travel day to Hawaii!
+While traveling with a baby might take more preparation and patience than traveling solo, the memories made as a family are so worth it!
 Here are a few tips I’ve learned along the way to make traveling with an infant as stress-free as possible:

 Family vacation to Hawaii

 I use a baby carrier every time I fly.
 You can breeze through security (you can walk through the metal detector with your baby strapped to you), you have both hands free, and your child can look around and be instantly entertained throughout the airport.
 Also, for activities like hiking or exploring busy cities, wearing your baby is so much easier than trying to lug around a stroller.